BugenZhao/flashroute.rs/README.md

 ## FlashRoute
 > FlashRoute is a tool to discover network topology, which is specially optimized for full Internet topology discovery.
 > It has high time efficiency in which it can finish the scan over the full IPv4 /24 address space in 7 minutes at probing speed of 200 Kpps, and 17 mins at probing speed of 100 Kpps.
-> It also has high network efficiency, in which it can finishes the scan using only 75% of probes used by Scamper and 30% of probes used by Yarrp  to finish the same task.
+> It also has high network efficiency, in which it can finish the scan using only 75% of probes used by Scamper and 30% of probes used by Yarrp  to finish the same task.

-More introduction for FlashRoute can be found in both the [paper](https://dl.acm.org/doi/10.1145/3419394.3423619) and the [repository](https://github.com/lambdahuang/FlashRoute).
+More introductions for FlashRoute can be found in both the [paper](https://dl.acm.org/doi/10.1145/3419394.3423619) and the [repository](https://github.com/lambdahuang/FlashRoute).

 ## Reproduction in Rust
-The original FlashRoute is written in C++14 with boost and adsl libraries, which works well but may still be not modern, concise, or safe enough.
+The original FlashRoute is written in C++14 with Boost and Abseil libraries, which works well but may still be not modern, concise, or safe enough.
 We reimplement FlashRoute in Rust, a modern system programming language, and name it as *flashroute.rs*.

 Compared to the original implementation, the main features of *flashroute.rs* are: